This is a long one!

 I'm in the middle getting swallowed up by a group of men that started in one of the waves behind me.

-This was a fantastic swim course.
-The water was warm enough to go without a wet suit which was imperative for me.
-I've tried very hard to enjoy swimming in a wetsuit but the feeling of being zipped up in a neoprene coffin has never left me.
-So warm water swims only for this girl!
-We swam in the Russian river which was somewhere around 8 feet deep in the deepest parts and as shallow as 2 feet in a few areas.
-Nothing quite like dragging your fingertips on the bottom of a riverbed!
-After almost 50 minutes I was out of the water and onto the bike.
-(I know, a slow swim.
-But I can only go up from there!).
 T1 was easy.
 No wetsuit to strip off.
 Just saddle up and ride!
 Josh had managed to catch some pictures of me on the swim and I was excited to look for him on the bike course.
 The weather was gorgeous!
 Cloudy and a few sprinkles of rain while on the bike course.
 The bike course was point to point on twisting country roads that weaved us passed dozens of vineyards.
 I took the time to pick out which ones we would need to stop at the next day for a recovery drink!
 I did the course on my aluminum road bike.
 Never took the time to hunt down aero bars but I did put on Josh's SLR race wheels.
 I was pleased to pass several cyclists in full aero gear and enjoyed passing tri bikes on some of the climbs.
 I fueled with Gu and a bottle of Hammer Perpetuem while on the bike.
 I even made a quick port-a-loo break around the 40 mile mark.
 I managed to complete the 56.4 miles in just over 3 hours averaging 18mph.
 I never did see Josh on the course but no time to think about that.
 Time to run!
-T2 was a maze of bike racks and running shoes.
-I managed to find my tape marker on the concrete that pointed me down the correct isle.
-Quick change of socks and laced up my Newtons.
-I'm pleased that both of my transition times were right around 5 minutes, and that includes getting into and out of the maze that is the transition zone.
-I'm no pro but I think all those days of sprint tri's helped make transitions quick and easy.
-The run has never been my strongest event and honestly I'd never even run 13.2 miles before this date.
-I think my longest training run was somewhere around 11 miles.
-The run started out on a beautiful tree lined country road and there were water stations at just about every mile marker.
-A few miles into the run Josh showed up on his bike and snapped a few photos!

 I also learned why I didn't see him on the bike course.
 He said I was too fast for him!